 I’ve spent a fair bit of time travelling to different cities and states across Australia, meeting lots of new people.
-Some are well-established in their journey towards a life less toxic, and others that have given it some thought, taken a few little steps (like booking a ticket to one of my events!) but haven’t felt quite ready to take the leap yet.
+Some are well-established in their journey towards a life less toxic, and others that have given it some thought, taken a few little steps but haven’t felt quite ready to take the leap yet.

 I absolutely love hearing from people who have had that magical, coveted ‘a-ha’ moment; a moment that has inspired them, transformed their mindset, motivated them to tackle all those things they’ve thought about, but never felt ready to tackle.
 That is technically the first step in the process.
 The steps that follow come easier to some than others.